trujunzhang/App-1.4.26-2-fixed/contributingGuides/REGRESSION_TEST_BEST_PRACTICES.md

 ---

-Once the above proposal has been posted and agreed upon, a member of the Expensify team will then take care of getting it added to the appropriate test suite!
+Once the above proposal has been posted and agreed upon, a member of the Ieatta team will then take care of getting it added to the appropriate test suite!
 If you have any further questions surrounding proposing regression tests, please feel free to ping anyone in the issue for further help.